-Additionally, you previously had to setup a new passcode with your new device.
-With this feature, it automatically transfers over your code.
+Additionally, you previously had to set up a new passcode with your new device.
+With this feature, it automatically transfers your code.

-Once this setup is complete, all your basic settings are transferred, and you’re ready to use your new iDevice.
+Once this setup is complete, all your basic settings transfer, and you’re ready to use your new iDevice.

 Further enabling the simplicity of setting up an iOS device, iOS 11 feature ‘Express Settings’.
-When a user turns on a new device for the first time, a notification badge will appear on the settings app.
-When the app is launched for the first time, the user will be greeted with a list of features Apple recommends setting up, and an explanation of what they do.
-This includes Find my iPhone, iCloud backup, iMessage backup, and more.
+When a user turns on a new device for the first time, a notification badge appears in the settings app.
+When the app is launched for the first time, the user is greeted with a list of features Apple recommends setting up, and an explanation of what they do.
+These details include Find my iPhone, iCloud backup, iMessage backup, and more.

-This means that once iOS 11 is released, most users will have backups of their device and have location tracking on, regardless of tech-savyness.
-This results in dramatically lowering the rate of theft and lost data within the world of iOS devices.
+So with iOS 11, most users have backups of their device and have location tracking on, regardless of tech-savyness.
+These default settings result in dramatically lowering the rate of theft and lost data within the world of iOS devices.

 If your progress bar for a Sync on Reset and Backup appears to stop or get stuck at 90%, chances are all your data went through.
 This bug is a known problem, and Apple is working to remedy it.
 So even though your data successfully synced, don’t worry too much if the progress bar doesn’t move beyond 90%.
 Once it hits that 90%, wait at least 5-10 minutes and if it still doesn’t budge, restart your devices.
 Once rebooted, see if all your data transferred.